mbrugger/letsencrypt-nginx-docker/README.md

 The frontend nginx as reverse proxy is in my case redirecting requests to different docker applications
 ![container setup](containers.png)

+The letsencrypt client writes the files used for webroot authentication into a shared folder which is served by the nginx to the letsencrypt server performing the authentication.
 ## Setup
 Always find&replace my.example.com with your hostname.